-Modern monofocal IOLs are available with an aspherical optic very similar to the original shape of the crystalline lens.
+Advanced monofocal IOLs are available with an aspherical optic very similar to the original shape of the crystalline lens.
 The special design of the aspheric versions enable an enhanced image quality.

 Additionally, if you have an irregularly shaped cornea, a monofocal lens in a toric version can improve your quality of eyesight considerably.
 Consult with your ophthalmologist to find which type of monofocal option is right for you.

 1. IOL with aspheric surface

 2. Light rays focusing exactly onto one point on the retina

 Bifocal intraocular lenses have two focal points, providing clear vision at two distances, far and near.
 Patients choose this option over a monofocal IOL when they wish to see clearly at additional distance, and become less dependent on visual aids.
 Bifocal IOLs allow you to see clearly and perform tasks such as reading and driving without glasses.
 However, you may still need to wear glasses for certain tasks in the intermediate-range (approx. 80 cm), such as computer work and cooking.